King's

 In this fireside chat, Dr. Graham Broad, Professor of History and King’s Research Excellence Chair, Established Career, will offer a nuanced perspective on the relevance of historical research to contemporary issues.
 Canada’s national defense has never operated in isolation; rather, it has been profoundly influenced by empires, alliances, and the complexities of great-power competition.
 As longstanding assumptions regarding NATO, the United States, and continental defense are reconsidered in the current global context, historical analysis provides valuable insight into both enduring principles and emerging challenges.

-Presenters: Dr. Eunice Gorman, Associate Professor and Chair of Thanatology & Dr. Lisa McLean, Assistant Professor of Thanatology and Director of The Loss Lab
+Presenters: Dr. Eunice Gorman, Associate Professor and Chair of Thanatology & Dr. Lisa McLean, Assistant Professor of Thanatology and Director of the Loss Lab

 Hear from King's alumni and faculty about the transformative impact of international experiential learning opportunities at King's.
-In a roundtable discussion on Social of Social Work’s King’s Community Support Centre (KCSC) and the Support and Aid for Families Electronically (SAFE) program, faculty, students and alumni will reflect on how King's experiential learning propelled them to leadership roles and empowered them to become changemakers in their careers after King's.
+In a roundtable discussion on the School of Social Work’s King’s Community Support Centre (KCSC) and the Support and Aid for Families Electronically (SAFE) program, faculty, students and alumni will reflect on how King's experiential learning propelled them to leadership roles and empowered them to become changemakers in their careers after King's.

 Presenters: